sandra8282/applied-regression-2016/pages/homework.md

 * (20 points) Revise and resubmit the report on the dataset that you handed in on 2/3/2015.
 The new report should include some of the information that you had written previously, should make improvements suggested from the earlier version, and have 1 or 2 additional multiple linear regression models.
 If appropriate, fit a polynomial term to capture non-linear relationships or use dummy variables to model categorical predictors.
 Interpret some of the MLR model coefficients in the context of your particular dataset.
 The report should be less than 6 pages, including all figures, and should be submitted as both PDF and Rmd formats.

-_Due Tuesday 2/10/2015, 5pm_

-* (30 points) Complete [Lab 2](../assets/labs/lab2-intro-mlr.pdf).
-Hand in a PDF and Rmd file via Google Drive.
-The final PDF file should be no more than 6 pages, including graphs.